haven1433/autoimplement/README.md

 }
 ```

 This creates a method with a special name that can only be accessed by casting to the interface type.
 This is normally a disadvantage, but it has one very important advantage that comes with it: it allows the type to have a *different* member with the same name.
-AutoImplement takes advantage of this feature by creating members that can behave very similarily to the interface members, but with some extra functionality.
+AutoImplement takes advantage of this feature by creating members that can behave very similarly to the interface members, but with some extra functionality.

 Throughout the rest of this section, we'll share the implementation details for the Stubs various types of members.
 In each case, calling the interface members just forwards to the Stub's members.